and1hof/and1hof.github.io/_posts/2022-12-07-trusted-types-xss.md

 Throughout the last 20 years, cross-site scripting (XSS) attacks have consistently been one of the most common forms of vulnerability found in web applications.

-[Research performed in 2018](https://www.pandasecurity.com/en/mediacenter/security/xss-common-web-vulnerabilities/) showed that about 18% of all reported vulnerabilities in web applications where some type of cross-site scripting attack.
+[Research performed in 2018](https://www.pandasecurity.com/en/mediacenter/security/xss-common-web-vulnerabilities/) showed that about 18% of all reported vulnerabilities in web applications were some type of cross-site scripting attack.

 In the early days of the web, common knowledge was to avoid XSS sinks while programming, don't trust or render user input, and avoid the use of third-party scripts that could do the same.
 Unfortunately, many of these mitigation tips from the early days simply aren't compatible with the data rich applications of today.

 It could be said that XSS is the _anti-thesis_ of a data rich web application.
-The more user provided inputs are incorporates into an application, the more likely it is for an XSS vulnerability to be found and exploited.
+The more user provided inputs are incorporated into an application, the more likely it is for an XSS vulnerability to be found and exploited.

 [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) attempted to mitigate XSS by performing a blanket block on common sinks like `eval()` and `inline script` - disabling them in a _secure by default_ manner.
 But the number of sinks in a modern web browser is so vast that managing all of them is an impossible task without sacrificing functionality.